GREG GUNDERSON, PH.D.

 Vice President and Chief Operating Officer

-Shane Smeed was appointed vice president of enrollment and student services at Park University in September 2015.
-Smeed has nearly 20 years of experience in higher education, holding a variety of student-centric positions.
-In his role at Park, Smeed provides strategic and operational leadership to a department that includes the deans and directors of marketing, enrollment, student financial services, international student admissions and services, student services, campus center operations and athletics.
+Shane B. Smeed was appointed vice president of enrollment and student services at Park University in September 2015.
+Smeed has 20 years of experience in higher education, holding a variety of student-centric positions.
+In his role at Park, Smeed provides strategic and operational leadership to a department that includes the associate vice presidents, deans and directors of marketing, enrollment, student financial services, international student admissions and services, student affairs and services, campus center operations, strategic initiatives and athletics.